WojciechMatuszewski/programming-notes/aws-stuff.md

 - Big briefcase, **up to 72TB** of **usable storage** storage.

+* only used for transferring.
+There is **no compute included, YOU CANNOT UPLOAD TO s3 using PLAIN SNOWBALL!**

 ### Snowmobile (not joking)

 - A truck with a container that carries snowballs.